tktracker/IntuneDocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 10. Click **Save**.

 ### Add an app configuration policy for Slack
 Add an app configuration policy for Slack.
-App configuration policies for managed devices are platform-specific, so you need to add a separate policy for your Slack users on iOS devices.
+App configuration policies for managed devices are platform-specific, so you need to add a separate policy for your Slack users on iOS/iPadOS devices.
 1. In Intune, select **Apps** > **App configuration policies** > **Add**.
 2. In Name, enter Slack app configuration policy test.
 3. Under Device enrollment type, select **Managed devices**.